Note: There is also a PDF format version of this page that is more suitable for printing.

 In dietary terms it refers to the practice of dispensing with all animal produce - including meat, fish, poultry, eggs, animal milks, honey, and their derivatives.
-In terms of clothing, the wearing of such items as leather, suede etc would not be acceptable to vegans.
+In terms of clothing, the wearing of such items as leather, suede, silk and wool, etc would not be acceptable to vegans.

 1.1 Veganism is not a religion but a philosophy whereby the use of an animal for food, clothing or any other purpose is regarded as wholly unacceptable.

 1.2 The majority of Vegans reject entirely anything which has its origins in the exploitation, suffering or death of any creature.
 An individual may lead a Vegan lifestyle for one particular reason or for a combination of reasons, and this may result in some Vegans being stricter than others in what they deem as acceptable and unacceptable.
 Vegan beliefs are followed by individuals within various faiths, to varying degrees, and by individuals of no faith.